renovatebot/renovate/docs/usage/self-hosted-configuration.md

 The below configuration options are applicable only if you are running your own instance ("bot") of Renovate.

+## allowMergeWhenPipelineSucceeds

+When this option is enabled it is possible that MRs with failing pipelines are getting merged.
+This is caused by a race condition in GitLab's Merge Request API - [read the issue](https://gitlab.com/gitlab-org/gitlab/issues/26293) for details.

 ## autodiscover

 Be cautious when using this option - it will run Renovate over _every_ repository that the bot account has access to.
 To filter this list, use `autodiscoverFilter`.